chigkim/NVDAComputerUse/readme.md

 This add-on can interact with the desktop applications that is open in the foreground.

-Press `NVDA+Shift+Control+U` to open the task dialog.
-Enter a task, choose **Perform**, and the add-on captures the active window, sends the screenshot to the configured model, and follows the model's mouse and keyboard actions until the task is complete or the step limit is reached.

-The same shortcut is used to abort while a task is running.

-## Development

-### Setup

 1. Open **NVDA Settings**.
 2. Select the **Computer Use** category.
 3. Enter your **OpenAI API key**.
 4. Adjust the model, max steps, and confirmation settings if needed.

-The OpenAI Python package and its dependencies are bundled in the add-on under `addon/globalPlugins/ComputerUse/lib`.
+5. Press `NVDA+Shift+Control+U` to open the task dialog.
+Enter a task, choose **Perform**.

+The add-on captures the active window, sends the screenshot to the configured model, and follows the model's mouse and keyboard actions until the task is complete or the step limit is reached.

+The same shortcut is used to abort while a task is running.

+## Development

 ### Building